dwightjack/yuzu/packages/loadable/README.md

 });
 ```

-The `Loader` component will be shown while data are loading and will then be [replaced](/packages/yuzu/#child-component-replacement) by the rendered component.
+The `Loader` component will be shown while `getUsers` is executing and will then be [replaced](/packages/yuzu/#child-component-replacement) by the rendered component.

 ## Custom Render Root